cavcer/ROS-2-Gazebo-ArduPilot-SITL-Complete-Setup-Guide/README.md

 ```bash
 printenv | grep -i ROS
 ```
-Opne .bashrc file and add this two export line at the and.
+Open the .bashrc file and add these two export lines at the end.
 ```bash
 gedit ~/.bashrc
 export ROS_DOMAIN_ID=22